This comprehensive tour takes in the

 to Hue (weather permitting), stopping at Cham

 Museum en route.
 Afternoon visit to the Tombs

 then visit the Dong Ba market.
-Dinner will be
+Either lunch or

 Morning cyclo ride to the Imperial Citadel and